strangergwenn/UnrealUpdater/README.md

 4. Create a ReleaseNotes.xml on your server to update the description on the updater main window.
 See below.
 5. Create a GameManifest.xml on your server to tell the updater about the files you want.
 See below.
 6. Your updater is ready, feel free to rename it and distribute it.

-**Beware : this is GPL software.
-You have to provide the sources, or link them on GitHub if you didn't change anything.**

 ReleaseNotes.xml syntax